All Episodes

 Yes.

-Yeah, I'm here.
+Yep, I'm here.

-What is the percentage of people that when they got on a ventilator were able to survive it?
+So what is the percentage of people that when they got on a ventilator were able to survive it?

-Dr. Posca, I gotta tell you something.
+Dr. Posca, I got to tell you something.

-That those are the best ventilator numbers in the country.
+Those are the best ventilator numbers in the country.

-That that would mean you guys figured something out just like I think Ron DeSantis figured out, target the most vulnerable, and Florida compared compared to New York, New Jersey, Connecticut, and Michigan was is still an unmitigated disaster.
+That would mean you guys figured something out, just like I think Ron DeSantis figured out.

 Governor DeSantis has done an amazing job.

-I I think that he has just done an amazing job.
+I think that he has just done an amazing job.

-Um so I think he's done a fantastic job.
+So I think he's done a fantastic job.

-New York made every mistake you could possibly make, and and New York lost all of these people.
+New York made every mistake you could possibly make, and New York lost all of these people.

 I mean, forcing nursing homes to take on COVID-19 patients, it spread like wildfire.

-And the worst part is is they had these beds available and manned by the federal government.
+And the worst part is, is they had these beds available and manned by the federal government.

-I don't under I I don't think they did it on purpose.
+I don't think they did it on purpose.

 I just think they made a bad call that resulted in a lot of people dying.

-It's really hard to believe that anyone in charge would send a COVID-positive patient to a nursing facility.
+It's really hard to believe that anyone in charge would send a COVID positive patient to a nursing facility.

-Uh it's so stupid that it's hard to believe they did it.
+It's so stupid that it's hard to believe they did it.

-They did it and they forced them by law, and these guys were screaming, don't do this.
+And these guys were screaming, don't do this.

 Well, I want to thank you.